erigontech/erigon/cmd/txpool/readme.md

 ## Internal mode

-Works inside Erigon: add `--txpool.v2` flags to Erigon, and `--txpool.v2 --txpool.api.addr localhost:9090` flags to RPCDaemon
+It's default.
+No special flags required.
+But if in RPCDaemon you using custom `--private.api.addr` flag, then set same value to `--txpool.api.addr` flag.

 ## External mode

-Works in separated process and **require** external Sentry.
+Add `--txpool.disable` to erigon.
+External TxPool works in separated process and **require** external Sentry.
 TxPool connect to Erigon and Sentry.
 RPCDaemon connect to TxPool.
 Build by:

 ```
 make txpool